michaelgriscom/LeaderMode/README.md

 and [which-key](https://github.com/justbur/emacs-which-key).

 This project should be treated as a beta version, some keybindings and behaviors may change prior to the first major release.
-It also contains some bindings (namely, for the [grid layout](https://code.visualstudio.com/updates/v1_24#_editor-grid-layout)) that are currently only available in the Insiders ring and act as no-ops on the public build.

 ![Usage Animation](./assets/usage_animation.gif)